Ethical Billing Practices Depend on Your Honesty and Accuracy

 Even more disturbing is that many researchers have found that some professional service firms place clients into groups according to their sensitivity to billing accuracy and charge or overcharge accordingly.
 Clearly, that’s not ethical.

-For consultants, maximizing income is always top of mind, and consequently, scope creep can happen by “accident.”
-That’s not ethical either.
+For consultants, maximizing income is always top of mind, and consequently, scope creep can happen “by accident.”
+That’s not ethical, either.

 Less Hassle = More Honesty

-Here are some key attributes of time tracking software that might just help you be more fair and ethical in your billing practices, and ensure you get paid for the work you’ve done:
+Here are some key attributes of time tracking software that might just help you to be more fair and ethical in your billing practices and ensure you get paid for the work you’ve done:

-- Cloud-based for easy access: With time clock software accessible over the web, consultants can easily log their time from anywhere—even on a mobile device when they’re on the road.
+- Cloud-Based for Easy Access: With time clock software accessible over the web, consultants can easily log their time from anywhere—even on a mobile device when they’re on the road.

-- Automated email reminders and reports: Reminding consultants to report their time consistently and completely—and checking on it—creates accountability and helps to ensure all billable time is captured.
+- Automated Email Reminders and Reports: Reminding consultants to report their time consistently and completely—and checking on it—creates accountability and helps to ensure all billable time is captured.

-- Simple, easy to use interface: Clearly defined fields, intuitive navigation and a unified view simplify time capture and eliminate confusion.
+- Simple, Easy-To-Use Interface: Clearly defined fields, intuitive navigation and a unified view simplify time capture and eliminate confusion.